apollonius008/MotionPlanning2DSimulation/README.md

-# MotionPlanning2DSimulation
+# Motion Planning 2D Simulation
 This is a project to simulate various motion planning algorithms.
+The simulation can be viewed with any browser.